-Light pollution

-• The requirements on the CEN flux code 3 to prevent glare, added to in the criterion on zero upward light output (TS6);
+Light pollution - The requirements on the CEN flux code 3 to prevent glare, added to in the criterion on zero upward light output (TS6); - Even if a boom angle is used, the TS6 requirement for a 0.0% Ratio of Upward Light Output should be met.

-• The addition of minimum G-index values to limit blue light content (i.e., the higher the G value, the less significant blue light becomes), complementing the maximum values for CCT and dimming provisions (TS7);
+• The addition of minimum G-index values to limit blue light content (i.e., the higher the G value, the less significant blue light becomes), complementing the maximum values for CCT and dimming provisions (TS7); Product Lifetime • The requirements proposed for labelling of LED street light luminaires (TS14, CPC8); Traffic Signals • The chosen approach Life Cycle Cost, LED lamp product lifetime, spare parts and warranty (TS1, TS2).

-Product Lifetime

-• The requirements proposed for labelling of LED street light luminaires (TS14, CPC8);

-Traffic Signals

-• The chosen approach Life Cycle Cost, LED lamp product lifetime, spare parts and warranty (TS1, TS2).

-Final remarks and need for clarification

-The EEB acknowledges the efforts undertaken by the JRC to address also environmental concerns and public annoyance related to light pollution.
+Important need for clarification The EEB acknowledges the efforts undertaken by the JRC to address also environmental concerns and public annoyance related to light pollution.
 We would like to point out in this regard the compromises proposed to prevent upward light output, to promote dimming and to use a minimum G-index instead of generic CCT values.
 Nonetheless, the experience with applying LED road lighting technologies in cities all over the world shows that lower lighting levels and lower CCT values remain an important aspect to consider for public acceptance.

-We think that the proposed CCT values of <3000 K for the core criteria and <2700 K for the comprehensive criteria give municipalities a good indication for urban residential areas but may not be suitable for the lighting of main roads or priority areas for safety.
-On the other hand, outdoor lighting in ecological sensitive areas and areas with intrinsically dark landscapes (such as national parks, rural residential or special protection areas) may require a procurement for innovation approach rather than simply adopting the generic EU GPP criteria as developed in the latest JRC report.
+We think that the proposed CCT values of <3000 K for the core criteria and <2700 K for the comprehensive criteria give municipalities a good indication for urban residential areas but are not applicable for all light installations e.g. on main roads or priority areas for safety.
+On the other hand, outdoor lighting in ecological sensitive areas and areas with intrinsically dark landscapes (such as national parks, rural residential or special protection areas) may require even stricter criteria.
+For this purpose, we recommend using a procurement for innovation approach rather than simply adopting the generic EU GPP criteria as developed in the latest JRC report.
 Therefore, the EEB suggests clarifying in which cases the different requirements for TS7 on Ecological light pollution and annoyance would apply.
 The formulation currently being used seems to refer only to dimming: "When deemed necessary due to specific local ecological impact, light levels shall be dimmed to less than 50%/ 30% or even switched off during curfew hours."
-We assume that the same condition should apply also to the use of the G-Index $\geq$ 1.5 / $\geq$ 2.

-When it comes to the alternative CCT values (<3000 K/ <2500K), the justification for introducing this criterion was originally broader than addressing potential ecological impacts but also referring to annoyance.
-On the other hand, applying these requirements universally across all applications for road lighting would effectively exclude the vast majority of the models available on the market today from being eligible for the proposed EU GPP criteria.
-The JRC should critically review the formulations proposed and may want to include additional information in the guidance document.
+We assume that the same condition should apply also to the use of the G-Index \geq 1.5 / \geq 2.
+When it comes to the alternative use of the CCT values (<3000 K/ <2700K), the justification for introducing this criterion was originally broader than addressing potential ecological impacts but also referring to annoyance.
+But if these requirements were applied to all installations across Europe, they would render roughly 95.4% of the LED models available on the market today ineligible for consideration under the GPP core criteria and 99.7% under the comprehensive criteria.
+Therefore, the JRC should critically review the formulations proposed and include additional explanations in the guidance document if necessary.
+Contact Carsten Wachholz - carsten.wachholz@eeb.org Michael Scholand - mscholand@gmail.com

-Contact